Primula Coffee Brew Buddy Review

-Of all our filterless options, the Primula is the easiest to clean with the least amount of water.
-Cleaning is as simple as flipping the mesh filter inside out and pouring a bit of water through.
-A mere 1/4 cup will get you 95% clean and ready to re-brew.
-The other filterless options in our review require much more water and manipulation to get clean.
+Compared to all of the filterless options in our review, the Brew Buddy proved to be the easiest to clean and required the least amount of water.
+Cleaning is as simple as flipping the mesh filter inside out and pouring a little water through.
+A scant 1/4 cup will get you 95% clean and ready for another round of coffee.
+The other filterless options in our review require more water and some finagling to clean.

 Additionally, brewing with this filter requires the least precision when pouring to achieve a good flavor.
-Options with filters like our Editors' Choice V60 are still a little easier to use, but not by much.
-Our one issue is that the edges of the Primula disk can get pretty hot, so you may need to use gloves or a potholder to remove it.
+Simply dump your grounds into the brewer, add water, and voila!
+The simplicity of the brewing process, which requires very little expertise or technique, and the ease of cleaning this device are the main reasons why it earned top marks in this category.
+Our one issue is that the edges of the disk can get pretty hot, so you may need to use gloves or a potholder to remove it.

-The Primula is not an ideal group option.
-The mesh filter is small, and if you try to load it up to make more at once, you'll end up with multiple weak cups.
+The Brew Buddy is not an ideal option for making tons of coffee for your whole crew.
+The mesh filter is small, and if you try to load it up to make more than one cup of coffee at a time, you'll wind up with multiple weak cups of bean-tea.

-The Primula offers amazing value and versatility.
-It's cheap, ultralight, compact, doesn't require filters, and can be used for coffee or tea.
-This is an excellent choice for the budget backpacker or traveler that wants to be able to have a great cup of coffee anywhere they happen to roam.
+This tiny brewer offers amazing value and versatility.
+It is cheap, ultralight, small, doesn't require filters, and it can be used for coffee or tea.
+What's not to love?!
+It is an excellent choice for the budget backpacker or traveler who wants to enjoy a great cup of coffee (or tea!) wherever they happen to roam.

-The Primula Brew Buddy is for anyone that refuses to give up their morning coffee ritual but has space and weight limitations.
-It's low profile, and durable design make it perfect for packing into cramped spaces without worry of damage.
-This simple device is our pick for Best Backpacking Coffee Maker for a reason — it will keep you caffeinated and happy without completely sacrificing flavor, no matter where you happen to wake up.
+The Primula Brew Buddy is an ideal lightweight brewer for anyone who refuses to give up their morning coffee ritual but has minimal packing space and a need to shave weight wherever they can.
+Its low profile yet durable design makes it an ideal coffee-maker for packing into cramped spaces without worry of damage.
+This simple device is our Best Buy for Backpacking for a reason — it will keep you caffeinated and happy without completely sacrificing flavor or breaking the bank, regardless of where you happen to wake up.